gloveboxes/AiPoweredPredictiveMaintenanceDocs/docs/50-detection-anomalies.md/30-multivariate.md

     ```

 1. Open the **DemoMultivariateTraining/multivariate_train_from_timeseries_data.ipynb** notebook.
+    Note, the Notebook defaults to analyzing 7 days data for device hvac_simulator
 1. Run all the cells in the notebook.
 1. You'll notice the **Train a model** cell will take a while to run.
 This is because it's training the model using the data that you generated in the previous step.
 The training process will take a few minutes to complete.
 When the training process is complete.
 The output for this cell will be similar to the following: